bsnes-emu/bsnes/README.md

     Go read Mercurial Magic's documentation
     instead of these instructions.
  2. Otherwise,
-    Import the Super Famicom ROM with icarus,
+    import the Super Famicom ROM with icarus,
     [like a regular game](#importing-and-playing-regular-games).
       - If this is a homebrew game with MSU-1 support, there will probably be an ordinary ROM